How to Concatenate Rows in Excel with Comma (4 Easy Methods)

 Concatenate Rows By Applying CONCATENATE Function

-• Then, select the C4:I4&”,” in the formula and press the F9.
+• Select the portion C4:I4&”,” in the formula and press F9.
 It will transform the cell reference into cell content.

 Concatenate Rows By Applying CONCATENATE Function

-• Now, press Enter.
+• Press Enter.
 You will get your desired result.

 Concatenate Rows By Applying CONCATENATE Function